profolsen/Footnote/README.md

 0 //variable, address 29.
 //the remaining memory addresses will be potentially used by the stack</pre>.

-FootnoteVM Assembler
+Footnote Assembler
 -------------------

-An assembler is included to facilitate the writing of programs for FootnoteVM.
+An assembler is included to facilitate the writing of programs for the Footnote VM.
 Programs written in the assembly language provided here are defined in two sections.
 1. The .declare section is used to define constants and variables.
 2. The .begin section is used to store the code to be executed.